alexandercerutti/Keytrash-Cleaner/README.md

 #####Description

 As many OS X users knows, when you delete "permanently" a file placed in a USB Key, it will still take up space.
 That's because Apple's OS creates in Mac OS formatted keys, an hidden folder called .Trashes / 501.
-So, I made this script to delete this Trash folder content easily.
+So, I made this script to delete this Trash folder content easily without erase completely the USB key.

 #####Instructions